JailtonAraujo/MiniBlog/README.md

 # MiniBlog
-Project MiniBlog Made with angular 13, Firebase and Bootstrap 5.
+Project MiniBlog Made with angular 13, Firebase, Sass and Bootstrap 5.